Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation Framework

 \textbf{1.
 High Accuracy in High-Confidence Zones.} When the NLI model is highly confident ($>0.99$), it achieves exceptional accuracy: 98.47\% on FEVER and 90.09\% on SciFact-Open.
 This confirms that for clear-cut claims, the NLI model is as reliable as, or potentially more reliable than, the LLM.
 However, accuracy drops precipitously as confidence decreases (\eg, dropping to $\sim$68\% in the 0.90--0.95 range on FEVER), validating our decision to set a strict threshold at 0.99.

 \textbf{2.
 Superior Performance with Lower Cost.} The hybrid NLI-then-LLM strategy effectively optimizes the efficiency-accuracy trade-off.
-First, it slightly outperforms the pure LLM baseline on both datasets (FEVER: 0.9402 vs. 0.9333; SciFact: 0.8623 vs. 0.8587), suggesting that the specialized NLI model effectively filters simple cases where LLMs might occasionally hallucinate or over-reason.
+First, it slightly outperforms the pure LLM baseline on both datasets (FEVER: 0.9402 vs. 0.9333; SciFact: 0.8623 vs. 0.8587).
 Second, it significantly reduces computational overhead.
 On FEVER, the NLI model resolves 261 out of 659 claims ($\sim$40\%) directly; on SciFact, it handles 111 out of 279 ($\sim$40\%).
 This means our pipeline reduces the demand for expensive LLM inference by approximately 40\% without compromising overall verification accuracy.